dw2/chop-lines/README.md

 ```
 npm install -g commitizen
 ```
-When you are ready to commit your changes, run...
+When you are ready to commit your changes&hellip;
 ```
+get add .
 git cz
 ```
 Then, follow the CLI wizard.